spotify/scio/site/src/main/paradox/FAQ.md

 This part is GCS specific.
 @@@

-You can get a @javadoc[`GcsUtil`](org.apache.beam.sdk.extensions.gcp.options.GcsOptions#getGcsUtil--) instance from `ScioContext`, which can be used to open GCS files in read or write mode.
+You can get a @javadoc[GcsUtil](org.apache.beam.sdk.extensions.gcp.options.GcsOptions#getGcsUtil--) instance from `ScioContext`, which can be used to open GCS files in read or write mode.

 ```scala mdoc:reset:silent
 import com.spotify.scio.ContextAndArgs